osaid400/osaid400/README.md

 I'm a Computer Science undergraduate student passionate about Python, Software Development, Artificial Intelligence, and Data Science.

-I build practical, real-world console applications from the ground up — starting with plain functions, moving to Object-Oriented Programming, and now structuring every project into clean, modular Python packages.
-My goal is to keep closing the gap between "code that works" and "code that's actually well-engineered."
+I build practical, real-world console applications from the ground up starting with plain functions, moving to Object Oriented Programming, and now structuring every project into clean, modular Python packages.
+My goal is to keep closing the gap between "code that works" and "code that's actually well engineered."

 ---